jefflcy/feedback-sentiment/README.md

 ## Features

-- **Feedback Collection**: Users can easily submit feedback through a form on the main page.
+- **Feedback Collection**: Users can easily submit feedback for an initiative through a form on the main page.
 - **Sentiment Analysis**: Leveraging AI, the system analyzes and categorizes feedback sentiment as positive, neutral, or negative.
 - **Feedback Display**: All feedback, along with its derived sentiment, is displayed below the submission box in a simple list format.
+A word cloud of the most frequent words is also displayed.

 ## Setup and Running the Project